DigitalShoestringSolutions/PowerMonitoring/README.md

 - `git clone https://github.com/DigitalShoestringSolutions/PowerMonitoring -b experiment/assembler`

 ### Assemble & Configure
+- Check `recipe.toml` contains the modules you desire.
+By defaut there are two machines monitored locally.
 - `cd ~/PowerMonitoring/`
 - `shoestring assemble`
 - Follow the prompts
-  - How to cancel addition of second machine?
-  - How to configure analysis?
-No prompt for assumed voltage.

-## Build
+## Build, Start and Stop
+If you accepted the prompt to `Build the solution now` at the end of Assembling, the solution will build and start immediately.
-- `docker compose build`
+If not, you can manually build with `docker compose build` and start with `docker compose up`.

-### Start
-- `docker compose up`
+To stop the solution, run `docker compose down`.